-This bread has a very soft crumb and is riddled with holes for a chewy interior.
+This soft French baguette has a very soft crumb and is riddled with holes for a chewy interior.
 A simple recipe that will amaze you!

 I like to serve this bread with charcuterie platters.
 It goes very nice with butter or spreadable cheese.
 I always get lots of complements on it.